logicly-au/logicly.com.au/content/insights/reducing-data-breach-risk.md

 ## Myth 5: Information security can be added at any time
 We often see organisations treat information security as an afterthought, a bolt-on feature that can be added or removed as needed.
 This costly and risky practice can compromise the quality and effectiveness of your information security system.
 So, while you can add it at any time, it’s much more efficient to integrate data security from the beginning than to retrofit later.

-### Information security is not a standalone function
+### Information security is not a standalone function.
 Information security is an integrated activity that affects and is affected by all aspects of your project, so it’s more effective to consider it upfront.

 ### How to incorporate information security into every stage of your project lifecycle.